divyquartic/QuarticSDK/docs/source/basic.rst

 GraphQLClient
 ------------

-Class refers to the Graphql client which is used as the interface between the user querying the Quartic AI Platform and their use case.
+Class refers to the GraphQLClient which is used as the interface between the user querying the Quartic AI Platform and their use case.

 This class has the following parameters for initialization: